Not an American user?

 DescriptionA moment of weakness doomed the Divine called Lucian.
 Instead of putting an end to all the misery by killing the child of the God of Lies, he showed mercy, let it live and even put it on himself to raise him.
 A most fatal decision, as it made it possible for the Black Ring to introduce Ygerna, daughter of Kalin, a necromancer in the ranks of the Black Ring, into the life of Damian as the boy was called.
 Bound to her through his love, Ygerna released the powerful magic slumbering inside of Damian.
 When Lucian learned of what Ygerna had done, he had no choice than to execute her.
 Being witness to the execution, Damian bound his soul to Ygerna and by doing so marked the return of the Damned.
 Damian swore revenge for the death of Ygerna but his rage and anger were also his doom.
-In the battle between the Black Ring and the Divine Paladins, Lucian managed to lure Damian into the Fissure-Temple and ban him to into the dark world of Nemesis.
+In the battle between the Black Ring and the Divine Paladins, Lucian managed to lure Damian into the Fissure-Temple and ban him into the dark world of Nemesis.

 But even the Nemesis couldn't contain Damian's rage and when he suddenly emerged from the dimension, the armies of Rivellon weren't able to withstand his force.
 The following war changed the land.
 Once mighty mountains were reduced to burned earth.
 Green meadows had to make room for impassable, cragged landscapes.
-Not all hope was lost though: when the Divine allied himself with the Dragon Knights, the last advocates of Dragon-Magic in the demon-tainted lands of Rivellon, the final battle against the Damian ensued.
+Not all hope was lost though: when the Divine allied himself with the Dragon Knights, the last advocates of Dragon-Magic in the demon-tainted lands of Rivellon, the final battle against Damian ensued.
 Ironic, that in the end all was lost because of the betrayal of one of the Dragon Knights who back-stabbed the Divine.
 But Damian got his revenge and both sides retreated from the battlefield.
-Since then half-a-century has passed and most of the people have already forgotten what had happened that day and already think of Damian as a urban legend.
+Since then, half-a-century has passed and most of the people have already forgotten what had happened that day and already think of Damian as an urban legend.
 Another fatal mistake...

-- "神諭2" -- Chinese spelling (traditional)
+- "神諭2" -- Traditional Chinese spelling

 - "Divinity 2. Кровь драконов" -- Russian spelling